giresh-singh/SingtelTest/README.md

 # Singtel Automation Framework - Selenium & Java
 <p>Purpose of this README is to provide helps on below items</p>
+<b><u>Overview</u></b><br>
+    Framework is developed by using Selenium-Cucumber-java.<br>
+    WebDriverManager is used which carries out the management (i.e., download, setup, and maintenance) of the drivers required by Selenium WebDriver.<br>
+    Cucumber is used to supports behavior-driven development.
+Cucumber BDD approach is its ordinary language parser called Gherkin.<br>
+    Courgette is used which browse cucumber features from within Rails app it help in reporting and parallel execution.<br>
+    Dependency injection for test data context. <br>
 <b><u>Github details</u></b><br>
     Repository URL - https://github.com/giresh-singh/SingtelTest
         <br>Click on Code button and choose option to download framework</br>